Thomasbush9/gfp_function_prediction/README.md

 ```
 ## TODO:

--[ ] Decide what to do with the MSA: either generate one for each sequence or change the first line
+-[V ] Decide what to do with the MSA: either generate one for each sequence or change the first line

 -[ ] Plan prediction run calibrating the memory constraints (currently with hidden representations: 0.055gb per predictions, full gfp: 3.025tb)

 -[ ] Cluster script to cover the full dataset

 -[ ] Build custom model for the function prediction

+- [ ] Apply SE(3) Graph Attention Neural Networks